-- Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart, 4-H 6875C-W. Exhibits may also include lower and/or higher level techniques that have been mastered.
+Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart, 4-H 6875C-W. Exhibits may also include lower and/or higher-level techniques that have been mastered.
 Any lower/higher level techniques will not be counted as part of the minimum five, but nevertheless will be evaluated for quality.
-A woodworking skills sheet is to be submitted with the exhibit for judging. - 2.
-OR Poster on topic from Level 3 manual
+A woodworking skills sheet is to be submitted with the exhibit for judging.
+Skills sheets are for judging purposes only and will not be returned to the exhibitor.
+Youth may also choose to create an educational poster, notebook or display about any manual activity or on any woodworking topic of choice that is age/grade appropriate.